Police and Crime Commissioner

 There are currently 17 members of staff in the Office of the Police and Crime Commissioner for Lancashire (this figure excludes the PCC)

 The gender breakdown of the OPCC is 9 females and 8 males

 To the knowledge of the OPCC no staff member is of an ethnic minority

-To the knowledge of the OPCC no staff members have declared that they consider themselves to have a disability.
+Three members of staff at the OPCC have declared that they consider themselves to have a disability.

 The pay multiple

 The ‘pay multiple’ is the ratio between the highest paid salary and the median average salary of the whole of the workforce.

 The calculation is based on all the PCC’s employees (Office of the PCC and Constabulary), giving a ratio of 4.7:1

 To find out how staff in the PCC office are organised, please take a look at our Staff Organisation Chart (pdf).

 The structure is currently under review and will be updated as soon as possible.